Menditect/documentation/docs/application.md

 ### View Project ID
 - Navigate to the "Applications" page.
-- Click on "<i class="fal fa-info-circle"></i>" to view the Project ID.
+- Click on <i class="fal fa-info-circle"></i> to view the Project ID.

 ### Unregister Application from MTA
 - Navigate to the "Applications" page .
-- Click on the "<i class="fas fa-ellipsis"></i>" button for the Application you want to unregister.
+- Click on the <i class="fas fa-ellipsis"></i> button for the Application you want to unregister.
 - Click "<i class="fal fa-trash-can"></i> Delete".

 ## Related topics